The City of Lufkin Animal

 LOST & FOUND PETS

-If you are missing a pet, come to the shelter as soon
+If you are missing a pet, come to the Animal Services

 as possible.
 Due to the large number of animals received, the

-view most animals at the shelter online but this does not substitute
+can view most animals at the shelter online but this does not

-for coming to the shelter.
-Not every animal will be on the
+substitute for coming to the shelter.
+Not every animal will be

-website.
-For information about lost and found pets, go to our
+on the website.
+For information about lost and found pets, go

 Lost & Found Pet page.